-JS280030 - EROSION AND SEDIMENT CONTROL-EXCAVATION JS280040 - EROSION AND SEDIMENT CONTROL-CLEANOUT JS280140 - TEMPORARY RIPRAP
+JS280030 - EROSION AND SEDIMENT CONTROL - EXCAVATION JS280040 - EROSION AND SEDIMENT CONTROL - CLEANOUT JS280140 - TEMPORARY RIPRAP

-A sediment trap, described in Article 280.21 of the Illinois Tollway Supplemental Specifications, is a containment area where sediment laden runoff is temporarily detained under inactive conditions, allowing sediment to settle out before the runoff is discharged.
-Sediment traps are formed by excavating or constructing an earthen embankment across a low drainage area.
+A Stone Outlet Structure Sediment Trap, described in Article 280.21 of the Illinois Tollway Supplemental Specifications, consists of the formation of a small ponding area (sediment trap) behind a stone and filter fabric berm which allows sediment deposition from the collected runoff.
 This measure requires the Designer to prepare a design plan detail.
-Reference Illinois Tollway Base Sheet in Section M.
+Reference Illinois Tollway Section M Base Sheet.